asokolsky/RESTing-with-Flask/01.flask/helloworld/README.md

 ## Common Client/Server Configuration

 Folder conf contains configuration files.
-Default configuration file name is helloworld.cfg.
+Default configuration file name is `helloworld.cfg`.
 This file is read by both the server and the client - after all both need to know where the server is located.

 ## Server